A-Zheng/DiscordLTPBot/README.md

 Wanted functionalities:

--Ability for people to add themselves to a queue for those who want to play a specific game with others.
+-Ability for people to add themselves to a queue for those who want to play with others.

+-Display queues

+-Ability to set amount of people to play

 -Ping people when there are enough people to play

--Ability to set amount of people to play

--Ability to set different games
+-Ability to set specific and different games

 -Waitlist